How to Calculate WACC in Excel (with Easy Steps)

 Step-by-Step Procedure to Calculate WACC in Excel

-Step 1: Prepare Dataset
+Step 1: Prepare the Dataset

-• The components are Cost of Equity, Equity Evaluation, Cost of Debt, Debt Valuation, etc.
+To calculate the WACC, we need to calculate some parameters first.
+Components are Cost of Equity, Equity Evaluation, Cost of Debt, Debt Valuation, etc.

-• Equity actually represents the total amount of money that the company has to return if it decides to liquidate all the assets.
-So the calculation may involve shares of different types, retained earnings, etc. In this case, we presented only the share quantity and the price per share.
-With this, we could calculate the total price of the share hence the total Equity.
+Equity and Debt requirements vary wildly from company to company.
+Equity represents the total amount of money that the company would have to return if it decided to liquidate assets.
+The calculation may involve shares of different types, retained earnings, etc. In this case, we presented only the share quantity and the price per share.

 Prepare Input Data to Calculate Wacc in Excel